Archive of Our Own

 Like many nonprofits, the OTW uses a membership fee as a straightforward and easy-to-check requirement to ensure that each member is a single individual.
 Otherwise one person could create multiple membership accounts to have multiple votes in our elections.

-These fees also go to help support the OTW—to pay for our operating costs for both the organization and for all of our projects, so that we do not need to use advertising or charge fees to users.
-We intend to keep our minimum donation low in order to ensure that it is not a barrier to entry for anyone who cares about the organization, but we hope that most members will give more if they can!
+These fees also go to help support the OTW—to pay the operating costs for both the organization and all of our projects, so that we do not need to use advertising or charge fees to users.
+We intend to keep our minimum donation low to ensure that it is not a barrier to entry for anyone who cares about the organization, but we hope that most members will give more if they can!

-In order to ensure that all voting members of the OTW are in fact real individuals and to hold fair elections, we cannot allow gift memberships.
-You’re welcome to make donations in honor of others through our form, but these donations will not confer membership status to them.
+To ensure that all voting members of the OTW are in fact real individuals in order to hold fair elections, we cannot allow gift memberships.
+You’re welcome to make donations in honor of others through our form, but these donations will not confer membership status upon them.

 If you have questions about AO3 invitations, please contact AO3 Support.

 Your membership lasts for one year counting from your most recent donation.
-If your donation is received prior to one month before an election takes place, you’ll be eligible to vote in that election, and you’ll receive email notifications with more information about these votes when they occur.
+If your donation is received by the “Record Date” for an election or vote, you’ll be eligible to vote in that election, and you’ll receive email notifications with more information about an election or vote when it occurs.
+The “Record Date” for an election or vote will be 30-60 days before an election ends, and the date(s) of any election period will be publicized at least 14 days before the Record Date.

 If you’re not sure when you last donated, please contact the Development & Membership team.